johnnywoo/beholder/README.md

 * `'\\n'` => \n

 Quoted strings may contain message field names, which are replaced with their values.
+Some arguments to certain commands do not allow field names; be sure to validate your configs.

     'date: $receivedDate payload: $payload'